tunmsk/nextgen-facebook/readme.txt

 = 8.39.6-1 =

 (2017/02/04) Added a distinct / separate div container for the buttons preset ID.
 Added a "Reload Default Sizes" button on the Social and SEO Image Dimensions page.
-Added new Schema types from https://auto.schema.org/.
+Added new auto Schema types from https://auto.schema.org/.

 = 8.39.5-1 =